 Amazon Has Developed an AI Fashion Designer

 “There’s been a whole circulate from organizations like Amazon looking to understand how fashion develops in the global,” says Kavita Bala, a professor at Cornell University who took component in a workshop on device gaining knowledge of and style prepared by way of Amazon closing week.
-“This is absolutely changing the enterprise.”
+“This is changing the enterprise.”

 RELATED POSTS :